yashrif1990/LinearEquation/README.md

 # LinearEquation

-Add a main class and you can do all algebra possible related to linear equations.
+Add a main class and you can do all algebra possible related to linear and quadratic equations.